logo

 In this article, we're going to take a look at Google Forms, their advantages and limitations.
 We're also going to compare Google Forms to Plumsail Forms, looking at available features and customization options.

-Similar to Google Forms, use Plumsail Forms for free with the Scooter plan which is available to everyone after creating an account.
+Like Google Forms, Plumsail Forms is free to use with the Scooter plan which is available to everyone after creating an account.
 You can start designing your forms right away, trying all the features described in the article.

 What are Google Forms?